AlessandroMinervini/Convolutional-Generative-Stochastic-Network-for-Protein-Secondary-Structure-Prediction/README.md

 Convolutional Generative Stochastic Network is a particular variant of Generative Stochastic Network (Y.Bengio 2013)[2].

 ## Dataset
-The model is evaluates on CullPDB_profile_6133[3] and CB513[4] and are avaiable here: http://www.princeton.edu/~jzthree/datasets/ICML2014/
+The model is evaluated on CullPDB_profile_6133[3] and CB513[4] and are avaiable here: http://www.princeton.edu/~jzthree/datasets/ICML2014/

 ## References
 [1] Jian Zhou, Olga G. Troyanskaya (2014) - Deep Supervised and Convolutional Generative Stochastic Network for Protein Secondary Structure Prediction